salcan/BeyondNothing/content/about.md

 ## Timeline
 2017-Current
 *Protolabs*
-Industry leader in prototyping & on-demand manufacturing visioned a
+Industry leader in prototyping & on-demand manufacturing visioned a platform enabling them to add new manufacturing services and offerings at a rapidly growing pace.
+My work on the experience
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUwNTQwNDA2LDIzMDMyOTk1MiwxNzI1MD
+eyJoaXN0b3J5IjpbMjExNDg4ODk4NywyMzAzMjk5NTIsMTcyNT
-k2Mjk2LC0zMDEwOTI3ODIsLTE4NzQyNjczNDMsMTAwNjMxNjQx
+A5NjI5NiwtMzAxMDkyNzgyLC0xODc0MjY3MzQzLDEwMDYzMTY0
-NV19
+MTVdfQ==
 -->